UliGesing/Darktable-Initial-Workflow-Module/README.md

 To install this module, see Darktable documentation for your first steps: https://docs.darktable.org/usermanual/4.2/en/lua/.
 Copy the file "InitialWorkflowModule.lua" into your darktable script folder.
 Require this script from your luarc file.
 To do this, add the path of this file to .config/darktable/luarc: require "examples/InitialWorkflowModule"

 Restart darktable to load the script.
 You can execute darktable with additional parameters "darktable -d lua" to get some loggings.

+## Request for Change

+Do you have any suggestions for further steps or options?
+Which darkroom modules do you use most often?
+With which settings does your own workflow start?
+Just let me know or see the description below how to do it yourself.

 ## Add new or modify workflow steps